ohler55/oj/README.md

  - Parse errors in mimic mode are not a separate class than Oj.ParseError so the displayed name is JSON::ParserError instead.

-**Release 2.14.4**

- - When not in quirks mode strings are now raise an exception if they are the top level JSON value.

 [Older release notes](http://www.ohler.com/dev/oj_misc/release_notes.html).

 ## Compatibility